Working to Create a True Sense of Belonging for All

-Center for Health Equity & Wellness
+Center for Health Equity and Wellness

 MultiCare’s Center for Health Equity and Wellness was formed to promote health and wellness in the community and ensure that everyone has access to quality health care and a healthy life, regardless of factors such as race, ethnicity, sexual orientation, gender identity, disability, religion, and socioeconomic status.
 The Center provides community outreach education, performs community health needs assessments and creates and monitors MultiCare’s Health Equity Strategic Plan.